RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 # Encrypted Webhooks

 The tidy abstraction ends at the webhook boundary.
-A webhook is an HTTP POST request containing JSON and, by default, has no authentication.
-A Matrix room configured for end-to-end encryption expects room messages as Megolm-encrypted events, and the webhook protocol knows nothing about producing one.
-Between those states, a process must act as a Matrix client, hold device keys, and participate in the room's key-sharing; it receives the payload, composes the event, and performs the encryption.
+A webhook is an HTTP POST request containing JSON and no authentication by default.
+An encrypted Matrix room expects Megolm-encrypted events.
+The webhook protocol cannot produce one.
+A process between them must act as a Matrix client, hold device keys, and participate in the room's key-sharing.
+It receives the payload, composes the event, and performs the encryption.

-My original solution was the `matrix-encrypted-webhooks` container, paired with Maubot for the polling integrations; that is the arrangement described in the 2023 post.
-It worked, but it was a single-purpose service with no provisioning story; every new webhook meant editing a config file on a volume and restarting the pod.
+My original solution paired the `matrix-encrypted-webhooks` container with Maubot for polling integrations.
+That is the arrangement described in the 2023 post.
+It worked, but every new webhook meant editing a config file on a volume and restarting the pod.

 That role now belongs to [Hookshot](https://github.com/matrix-org/matrix-hookshot), which registers with Synapse as an *appservice*.
 An appservice is a first-class server-side integration with its own namespace of users and a shared registration token, and Hookshot maintains its own Olm/Megolm crypto store, which allows it to encrypt into rooms as a real device: